franciscozorrilla/SymbNET/README.md

 This module will cover practical aspects of metagenomics-based metabolic modeling:

- - Generating genome-scale metabolic models (GEMs) from metagenome assembled genomes (MAGs)
+ - Explain the goal of genome-scale modeling for single species and communities
- - Predicting metabolic interactions within communities of GEMs
+ - Describe the steps to get from MAGs to community interaction predictions
- - Exploring the effect of gapfilling and simulation media
+ - Analyse the implications (pros and cons) of modelling approaches

 ### 🍬 Tools